-Checking the local weather before embarking on a walk can give you a good idea what conditions to expect.
-These can vary significantly depending on the altitude at which you are walking!
-The Met Office provide a Mountain Weather forecast providing details of what to expect at various heights in popular walking locations across the British Isles.
-The link below will take you to the forecasts for the area where the club undertakes most of it’s walks.
+Checking the local weather beforehand can give you a good idea of what conditions to expect on the walk.
+Conditions can vary significantly depending on the altitude at which you are walking.
+The Met Office provides a Mountain weather forecast giving details of what to expect at various heights in popular walking locations across the British Isles.
+This link here will take you to the forecasts for the area where the club undertakes most of its walks.

 Clothing should be made up of a number of layers of garments giving good insulation and at the same time, allowing freedom of movement, e.g. base layer, shirt, sweatshirt or fleece top or one or two long-sleeved medium weight jerseys.
 Jeans afford little or no protection against wet and are NOT suitable.
 Water and windproof over-trousers and hooded anorak or cagoule are essential as are long-wristed gloves or mitts, woollen hat or balaclava helmet.
 Gaiters are useful protection in snow, bogs and long heather.
-Carry spare emergency clothing, suitably protected from damp – socks, woollen jersey, light trousers, survival bag.
-Remember that even in summer, at high altitude in the Scottish hills it can be cold.
+Carry spare emergency clothing, suitably protected from damp – socks, woollen jersey, light trousers and survival bag.
+Remember that even in summer in the Scottish hills it is normal to be cold and the exception to be “baked”.
 But be prepared for the warm days and use sun cream where necessary and carry a light shirt and shorts, but beware of ticks.
 You will need a suitable waterproof rucksack.
-Newcomers to hillwalking can obtain advice on sources of supply, best buys by asking around the club members.
+Newcomers to hillwalking can obtain advice on sources of supply by asking club members.

-Elastoplast, gauze, lint, antiseptic cream, bandages, paracetamol are not bulky or heavy, and may be needed, if only for dealing with the odd blister, skin graze or headache.
+Elastoplasts (Compeed or similar are excellent for blisters), gauze, lint, antiseptic cream, bandages, paracetamol are not bulky or heavy, and may be needed, even if only for dealing with the odd blister, skin graze or headache.

 Start the day with a nourishing, high-protein breakfast and carry something nutritious for lunch.
-Make sure you carry plenty of fluid, preferably hot, (tea, soup etc., not alcohol) and some high calorific emergency rations such as chocolate, mint-cake, dried fruit, glucose, barley sugar – you never know.
+Make sure you carry plenty of fluid, preferably hot (e.g., tea or soup) and some high calorific emergency rations such as chocolate, mint-cake, dried fruit, glucose tablets.
+Never be parted from your food.

-This should also include a whistle (six regular short, sharp blasts if in trouble), a torch (remember to check periodically that it is working), and some loose change (you may need a telephone on reaching help).
+This should include a whistle (six regular short, sharp blasts if in trouble), a torch (remember to check periodically that it is working and bring spare batteries), and some loose change (you may need a telephone on reaching help).
 A mobile phone can also be useful but remember in the hills you are often out of range of a signal.
 Remember to bring any medicines you require.

 Please note the time you should finish the walk and sign against your name to say you have returned.